 To create a copy of a library material

-- Select Library> Library Browser to display the Library Browser.
+- Select View> Library Browser to display the Library Browser.

 - Browse to the material that you would like to make changes to.

-- For the purposes of this example, we browsed to Bradbury & Bradbury Art Wallpapers> Modernism> Mod Generation> Now What (Sunshine).
+- For the purposes of this example, Bradbury & Bradbury Art Wallpapers> Modernism> Mod Generation> Now What (Sunshine) is used.

 - Right-click on the material and choose Copy from the contextual menu.

-Tip: You can also right-click on an unlocked user library and select New> Material to create a new material from an image file saved on your computer and edit it in the same manner as described in this article.
+You can also right-click on an unlocked user catalog and select New> Material to create a new material from an image file saved on your computer and edit it in the same manner as described in this article.